-The Montana Department of Commerce (referred to as "Commerce", hereafter) is required by statute, Montana Code Annotated (MCA 90-6-207) to biennially designate each county, incorporated city and town, school district or other governmental unit impacted by coal development.
+The Montana Department of Commerce (referred to as "Commerce", hereafter) is required by statute (MCA 90-6-207) to biennially designate each county, incorporated city and town, school district or other governmental unit impacted by coal development.
 The specific criteria for designation are defined in detail within the statute and summarized below.
-This designation guides the use of funds and directs the Montana Coal Board (referred to as "Coal Board", hereafter) to award at least 50% of appropriated funds to designated local government units, except as it pertains to MCA 90-6-205(4)(b).
+This designation guides the use of funds and directs the Montana Coal Board (referred to as "Coal Board", hereafter) to award at least 50% of appropriated funds to designated local government units, except as it pertains to 90-6-205(4)(b).
 This report is provided to the Coal Board for the purpose of awarding grants from available funds during the biennium.

 In preparation of this report, Commerce collected relevant information from the Montana Department of Environmental Quality (DEQ), the Montana Department of Revenue (DOR), the Montana Department of Transportation (MDT), the Montana Local Government Services Bureau, the Montana Census and Economic Information Bureau (CEIC), and the Montana Department of Labor & Industry (DLI).
-Commerce also used information from select mine owners and operators.
 These entities provided information, data and other assistance allowing Commerce to accurately review statutory priorities and finalize the biennial designations.

 A complete list of local governmental units designated by Commerce can be found in Appendix B at the end of this report.
-The list also identifies which section of the statute was used to qualify the governmental unit as a designated entity by coal mine or coal-burning facility that had an event triggering designation.
+The list also identifies which section of the statute was used to qualify the governmental unit as a designated entity by coal mine or coal-burning facility that had an event triggering eligibility.
 While the list only shows the designated entities, Commerce's analysis included all local governmental units to determine if the entity met the statutory criteria for designation (more detail located in the "Analysis Methodology" later in this report).
-Information regarding the updates made to this document related to extending some local government designation status for the remainder of the 2021 biennium can be found beginning on page 23, June 2020 addendum.